MostlyAdequate/mostly-adequate-guide/ch7.md

 In HM, functions are written as `a -> b` where `a` and `b` are variables for any type.
 So the signatures for `capitalize` can be read as "a function from `String` to `String`".
 In other words, it takes a `String` as its input and returns a `String` as its output.

-Let's look some more function signatures:
+Let's look at some more function signatures:

 ```js
 //  strLength :: String -> Number